-Finally, we also consider PowerPlay's performance on embedded platforms that track a set of loads within a home, such as in an embedded energy monitoring and analytics platform [17].
+Finally, we also consider PowerPlay's performance on embedded platforms that track a set of loads within a home, such as in an embedded energy monitoring and analytics platform (Klingensmith et al. 2013).
 To evaluate this case, we deploy PowerPlay on a low-power DreamPlug computer with a 1.2GHz ARM processor and 512MB memory, costing less than \$100.
-Tracking the same five loads as above in our deployment home with a 4-hour tracking window, PowerPlay achieves a tracking delay of just 18 seconds, with individual load tracking times ranging from less than a second for the refrigerator to four seconds for the toaster.
+Tracking the same five loads as above in our deployment home with a 4h tracking window, PowerPlay achieves a tracking delay of just 18s, with individual load tracking times ranging from less than a second for the refrigerator to 4s for the toaster.